 1TB = 200 Pro per Endpoints (with EDR Collection)

 1TB = 1TB of network traffic analysis/third party data + 200 Prevent Endpoints (without EDR collection)

-The Cortex XDR 2.0 license structure is based on three Licenses that you can purchase individually or as a combination.
+The Cortex XDR 2.0 license structure is based on three licenses that you can purchase individually or as a combination.
 The endpoint licenses provide the number of permitted agents, either Prevent or Pro.
-The TB license identifies the amount of TB used for network traffic analysis and collecting third-party data:
+The GB license identifies the amount of GB used for network traffic analysis and collecting third-party data:

 Cortex XDR Prevent license—Number of Prevent Endpoints (without EDR collection)

 Cortex XDR Pro per Endpoint license—Number of Pro Endpoints (with EDR collection)

 Cortex XDR Pro per GB license—Amount of network data used for network traffic analysis and third-party data.